Weekly Sets Calculator

 How Many Sets per Muscle Group per Week?

-MEV, MAV, and MRV Explained
+Use MEV, MAV, and MRV as coaching concepts

 How to Use Your Targets

-1. Pick your focus and schedule above — the targets scale with how many sessions you can commit to.
+1. Pick your focus and schedule above.
+The targets scale with how many sessions you can commit to.

 Frequently Asked Questions